Temet Nosce – A Latin Sign for a Greek Oracle?

 The Oracle: You know what that means?
 (Pointing to the Temet Nosce sign.)
 It’s Latin.
 Means “Know thyself”.
 I’m going to let you in on a little secret.
 Being The One is just like being in love.
 No one can tell you you’re in love, you just know it.
 Through and through.
 Balls to bones.
 Well, I better have a look at you.
 Open your mouth, say Ahhh.

 After this exchange, the Oracle proceeds to tell Neo he is not the One.
 At least “not yet.”
 She makes it clear that the possibility does exist.
-This is the kabbalistic idea of a “messiah in potential.”
+(In reality, she is using ‘doubt’ as an agent of change – telling Neo, exactly what he needs to hear.)

 To Know What It Is To ‘Know’